 This course is designed to take the student from the basic skill levels of Low Angle (non-vertical) Rope Rescue Certification to the more complex rappelling and rope rescue skills found in High Angle (vertical) Rope Rescue situations.
 This course will reflect current Urban Search and Rescue and California State Fire Training standards.
 Credit may be earned for only one of the following: FIRE 51 or SAR 51.
 Offered for Pass/No Pass grading only.
-May be repeated if information changes due to State/local government regulations; as required for employment; or to maintain employment.

-FIRE 59 RESCUE SYSTEMS I: Instructor Training
+FIRE 59 Rescue Systems I: Instructor Training - 3 units

 Review and update of heavy duty rescue skills and techniques designed to prepare qualified personnel to teach those skills and techniques to others.
 Credit may be earned for only one of the following: FIRE 59 or SAR 59.
 Offered for Pass/No Pass grading only.
-May be repeated if information changes due to State/local government regulations; as required for employment; or to maintain employment.
-Transfer: CSU